nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 # Example code to connect, publish and subscribe from a mqtt client
 # For the example to work:
 # 1. create a dir named 'certs' under $PWD and copy the certs
-#    generated using Karbon Services for IoT SaaS Portal.
+#    generated using Karbon Platform Services for IoT SaaS Portal.
 # 2. Modify the 'broker_address' variable to point to the edge
 #    ip address that is being used for the tests.